wp-plugins/easy-testimonials/readme.txt

 Ok!
 We have the solution to adjust the height to display all of your testimonial!
 Use the attribute container='1' in your shortcode and the javascript will adjust the height to match the content on each transition.

+= Hiyo!
+My customers are submitting testimonials but no images are showing up.
+What gives? =

+As a security precaution, our plugin only allows users to upload images of the following file types: PNG, JPG, or GIF.
+If they attempt to upload a different file type, or choose not to upload an image, then no image will be attached to the Testimonial.

 == Screenshots ==

 1. This is the Add New Testimonial Page.